 When ants find food, they return home leaving pheromones in an environment where other agents can find this food.
 This is an example of:

 - a) Direct and one-directional interaction

 - b) Direct interaction in both directions

-- c) Indirect interactions in one direction Can it be considered agent-environment interaction?
+- c) Indirect interactions in one direction

 - d) Indirect interaction in both directions

 INTERACTIONS WITH ENVIRONMENTS

 Which of the following statements is/are true?